Overview

 15 credits

-The purpose of this course is to provide students with a basic knowledge of the thought of some of most prominent social theorists (Marx, Weber, Durkheim and Simmel) and to explore how these works have influenced our understandings of the media, modernity and power.
-It should be evident that whilst media theorists have their own particular focal concerns, in many cases they are responding to problems posed within this classic tradition.
-The social theory examined in this course asks crucial questions both about the nature of society – power, stratification, agency, regulation, identity and spectacle – as well as about the media’s status as a key instrument of social reproduction.
-The course thus provides a theoretical map on which to locate some of the key issues confronted in media, communication and cultural studies.
+The social theory examined in this course asks crucial questions both about the nature of society – power, stratification, agency, regulation, identity, and spectacle – as well as about the media’s status as a key instrument of social reproduction.
+The module provides a theoretical map on which to locate some of the key issues confronted in media, communication and cultural studies.

-The course will be divided into two different parts.
-In the first half we will explore the different contributions made by Marx, Weber, Durkheim and Simmel to our understanding of modernity.
-In the second half of the course, we confront a more contemporary version of social theory that critically challenges some of the foundations of Western modern thought by looking at postmodernism, race and ethnicity, gender, and globalisation.
+In the first five weeks of the module, we’ll explore the different contributions made by Marx, Weber, Du Bois and Simmel to our understanding of modernity.
+We’ll also examine the work of their critics, particularly drawing on feminist perspectives.
+In the second half of the module, we’ll confront more contemporary approaches to social theory that critically challenge some of the foundations of Western modern thought.
+You’ll learn about the concerns around race and ethnicity, gender and class, processes of globalisation and the questioning of grand narratives by postmodernist thinkers.

 |